 But are LinkedIn endorsements worth it?

-For one, they provide a great way for LinkedIn users to connect with you.
-Plus, it can reinforce and foster your professional image in the industry.
+For one, they provide an excellent way for LinkedIn users to connect with you.
+Further, it can reinforce and foster your professional image in the industry.
 This could open many doors of business, career, or lead generation opportunities for you.

 Second, LinkedIn endorsements add credibility to your profile.
 When recruiters or your target audience visit your profile, they get an extra dose of confidence if they see you’ve been endorsed for your skills.